 In Vitro Fertilization (IVF):

 With IVF, the woman is given hormones to make her produce many eggs.
-These eggs are then harvested, by placing a needle that goes through the vagina and into the follicle containing each egg.
+These eggs are then harvested, by placing a needle that goes through the vagina and into each follicle containing an egg.
 (This is done under general anesthesia, but most women have very little discomfort afterwards.)

 Originally, each egg was placed in its own dish, and the sperm put into the dish, to try to achieve fertilization.
 This is called conventional IVF, and each egg needs about one million moving sperm to have a reasonable chance for fertilization to take place.

-However, in most cases involving frozen sperm, an individual moving sperm is taken and injected directly into an egg, which is called ICSI (Intra-cytoplasmic sperm injections).
+However, in most cases involving frozen sperm, the specimen is thawed and an individual moving sperm is taken and injected directly into an egg, which is called ICSI (Intracytoplasmic sperm injections).

 For ICSI to be a viable option, a man only needs one moving sperm per egg to be available.
 Thus, with the advent of ICSI, it became worthwhile for men with extremely low counts to bank their sperm, because they then had reasonable chances of achieving a conception.